blanquicet/gastos/docs/design/01_AUTH_PHASE.md

 **Decision: Use Azure Database for PostgreSQL (Flexible Server).**

 This database is used **only** for authentication data in this phase.
-Movements remain in Excel via n8n.
+Movements remain in Google Sheets via n8n.

 ### 8.1 Driver and tooling (decided)